wenyuzhao/lxr-pldi-2022-artifact/README.md

 $ sudo docker exec -it lxr /bin/bash # Login into the container
 ```

+We've already included the LXR and LXR (non-concurrent variant) into our image.
+They're located at `/root/bench/builds/jdk-lxr` and `/root/bench/builds/jdk-lxr-stw`.

 ### 2. Run simple benchmark

-Run a simple benchmark using LXR GC and check the output results.
+Run a simple benchmark using our pre-built LXR GC and check the output results.
 This will ensure that the builds in the image is functional.

 Please cd to `/root` and run: